-- Different approaches can be used to model the Reynolds stress tensor $oldsymbol{ au}^R$ .
+- Different approaches can be used to model the Reynolds stress tensor $oldsymbol{ au}^R$.

 - Algebraic models.

 - Eddy viscosity models (EVM) Boussinesq approximation.

 - Non-linear eddy viscosity models.

 - Reynolds stress transport models.

 - Algebraic Reynolds stress models.

 - Vorticity based models.

+- And a few/many more?

 - Have in mind that the literature is very rich when it comes to turbulence models.

 - We will explore the most commonly used approaches.